zeredbox/ESP32-S3_arduino_tflite_micro_arena_size_finder/README.md

 - Espressif's ESP32 board package installed in Arduino IDE.
 - An Edge Impulse project exported as an Arduino library using TensorFlow Lite.
 - The `.ino` sketch from this repository.

-> [!NOTE]
-> The ESP32-S3 uses different types of memory, each with a different role:
->
-> - **Flash memory** is long-term storage.
-It contains the compiled Arduino program, the Edge Impulse library, the TensorFlow Lite Micro model, and other static files.
-Flash keeps its contents when the board is powered off.
->
-> - **Internal SRAM** is the ESP32-S3's fast working memory.
-It is used while the program runs for variables, stacks, temporary buffers, and—by default—the TensorFlow Lite Micro tensor arena.
-Internal SRAM is limited, so the tensor arena size must be chosen carefully.
->
-> - **PSRAM** is additional external working memory available on some ESP32-S3 boards.
-It is larger than internal SRAM but generally slower.
-In this sketch, PSRAM is used for the large input image buffer, preserving internal SRAM for the TensorFlow Lite Micro tensor arena and the rest of the application.
->
-> Both internal SRAM and PSRAM are volatile: their contents are cleared when the board is reset or powered off.

 ---